lxndio/aas-benchmark/README.md

 aas-benchmark naive,horspool,kmp ...
 ```

+#### Benchmark All Algorithms at Once

-There is also a shortcut to benchmark all algorithms at once using `all`:
+There is also a shortcut to benchmark all algorithms at once:

 ```
 aas-benchmark all ...